 Sometimes it's caused by a fungal infection.

-You're more likely to get external otitis if you:
+You're more likely to get an ear canal infection if you:

 Have skin problems in your ear, such as psoriasis Psoriasis Psoriasis typically causes red bumps or patches covered with silvery, shiny scales.
 Psoriasis is a chronic (long-lasting) skin disease that causes raised, red patches on your skin.
 The raised... read more , eczema Atopic Dermatitis (Eczema) "Derm" within a word means it has to do with the skin.
 "Itis" means inflammation.
 So dermatitis is inflamed skin.
 Atopic dermatitis, also called eczema, is a long-term type of dermatitis that usually runs in families.
 It causes a... read more , or an allergic reaction ( dermatitis of the ear Dermatitis of the Ear Canal The ear canal is the tube that connects the outside of your ear to your eardrum.
 "Derm" is a medical term for skin, and "-itis" means inflammation.
 So, dermatitis is inflamed skin.
 Dermatitis... read more )